Arc Flash Phases of Completion

 Presentation and Client Review: This step includes delivery of the report and a brief presentation of the results of the engineering studies completed including Arc Flash Hazard Analysis and recommended solutions for improving the electrical distribution system.
-As part of collaborative presentation the presenter will answer questions and encourage a discussion of the results and report.
-The report is accompanied by updated electrical one-line diagrams and electrical model on a CD.
+As part of collaborative presentation, the presenter will answer questions and encourage a discussion of the results and report.
+The report is accompanied by updated electrical one-line diagrams and electrical models on a CD.

-Arc Flash + Shock Hazard Labeling: Next, our team prints and provides Labels according to NEC® and NFPA 70E requirements, informing the worker of the flash protection boundary, incident energy, work distance, required PPE level and the shock hazard voltage and boundaries.
-The labels proposed will be high quality labels, color coded to assist the workers in determining the arc flash Hazard / Risk Category.
+Arc Flash + Shock Hazard Labeling: Next, our team prints and provides Labels according to NEC® and NFPA 70E requirements, informing the worker of the flash protection boundary, incident energy, work distance, required PPE level, and the shock hazard voltage and boundaries.
+The labels proposed will be high-quality labels, color-coded to assist the workers in determining the arc flash Hazard / Risk Category.
 Colors based on ANSI Z535.4 are: